Why HVAC Maintenance Matters

-Now that you understand the importance of routine HVAC maintenance, you might be wondering how often it should take place.
+Now that you understand the importance of routine HVAC repair and maintenance, you might be wondering how often it should take place.
 The professionals at Eanes Heating & Air Conditioning recommend performing maintenance checks at least twice a year—at the beginning of each heating and cooling season.
 Your system runs most frequently during these two times each year.

 When performing maintenance checks, pay attention to individual parts.
 Here are several parts you should pay particular attention to.